telefonicaid/fiware-sth-comet/README.md

 - LOG_TO_FILE: A flag indicating if the logs should be sent to a file.
 Optional.
 Default value: true.
 - LOG_DIR: The path to a directory where the log file will be searched for or created if it does not exist.
 Optional.
 Default value: "./log".
 - LOG_FILE_NAME: The name of the file where the logs will be stored.
 Optional.
 Default value: "sth_app.log".
+- SERVICE_PREFIX: The prefix to be added to the service for the creation of the databases.
+More information below.
+Optional.
+Default value: "sth".
+- SERVICE: The service to be used if not sent by the Orion Context Broker in the notifications.
+Optional.
+Default value: "orion".
+- SERVICE_PATH: The service path to be used if not sent by the Orion Context Broker in the notifications.
+Optional.
+Default value: "/".
+- POOL_SIZE: The default MongoDB pool size of database connections.
+Optional.
+Default value: "5".
+- DATA_MODEL: The data model to use.
+Currently 3 possible values are supported: collections-per-service-path (which creates a MongoDB collection per service patch to store the data), collections-per-entity (which creates a MongoDB collection per service path and entity to store the data) and collections-per-attribute (which creates a collection per service path, entity and attribute to store the data).
+More information about these values below.
+Optional.
+Default value: "collections-per-attribute".
 - DB_USERNAME: The username to use for the database connection.
 Optional.
 Default value: "".
 - DB_PASSWORD: The password to use for the database connection.
 Optional.
 Default value: "".
 - DB_HOST: The host to use for the database connection.
 Optional.
 Default value: "localhost".